 This is a common and understandable question for many injured victims who are now facing tens of thousands of dollars in medical bills or lost wages and don’t think they can afford even a consultation with a lawyer.
-Fortunately, at Louis A. Vucci, P.A. your consultation is always and free, and our legal team works on a contingency basis.
+Fortunately, with Louis A. Vucci P.A. your consultation is always and free, and our legal team works on a contingency basis.
 This means we don’t charge anything if we don’t win and only take a small percentage of the compensation when we are successful.

 Contact a Defective/Malfunctioning Equipment Lawyer

 The aftermath of an accident aboard a cruise ship due to defective or malfunctioning equipment can be extremely stressful and even more overwhelming.
 Dealing with injuries and getting proper medical treatment away while out of the country and making arrangements to get back home can leave anyone feeling lost, confused, and alone.
 That’s why you need an experienced and tough legal representative to fight for you.
-The defective/malfunctioning equipment lawyers at Louis A. Vucci, P.A. will be by your side every step of the way, helping you hold negligent cruise ship companies responsible for their actions.
+The defective/malfunctioning equipment lawyer, Louis A. Vucci P.A. will be by your side every step of the way, helping you hold negligent cruise ship companies responsible for their actions.
 Contact us today at (786) 375-0344 and speak with one of our legal representatives to schedule a free consultation.